-Solargraf vs OpenSolar: Free vs Paid CA Proposal Gen
+Solargraf vs OpenSolar Free vs Paid CA Proposal Gen

 The Problem: California's NEM 3.0 requires complex hourly modeling.
 Smaller installers and startups need a tool capable of handling the Avoided Cost Calculator (ACC) without paying the massive enterprise licensing fees demanded by premium software.
 The bottleneck is balancing software cost with necessary NEM 3.0 compliance.